Mathys-Gasnier/le-static/packages/markdown-parser/README.md

 The AST contains:

-The Head, it contains an optional page title and an optional css array that contains a list of used css files.
+The Head, it can contains:
+- the page title
+- the css files that are @use-d in the page
+- the template if any
+- and the defined key value pairs

 The Document is a list of lines:
 - `Paragraph` - One or more grouped lines